-Nikujaga is literally meat and potatoes when translated in English.
-It’s a side dish, made of thinly sliced beef and potato chunks, stewed in soy sauce based soup.
+Nikujaga is literally meat and potatoes in Japanese.
+It’s a side dish, made of thinly sliced beef and potato chunks, stewed in sweet soy sauce based soup.

-Nikujaga is one of the most popular Japanese comfort food, which is so informal that rarely served at restaurants.
-As a matter of fact, most Japanese remember it as mother’s cooking.
+It is one of the most popular Japanese comfort food, which is so informal that rarely served at restaurants.
+As a matter of fact, most Japanese associate nikujaga to mom.

 The basic ingredients are thinly sliced beef potatoes and onions, but some people add shirataki, carrots, green peas, or green beans.
 Beef can be ground beef.
 You could even use chicken thigh.